 - 12 thin slices Pecorino Romano cheese, optional

 - 1. Preheat the oven to 350°F (175°C).

 - 2. Cook the bacon in a saute pan over medium heat until crisp but still chewy, 5 to 6 minutes.
 Drain the bacon on paper towels.
-Reserve 3 teaspoons of the bacon fat in a large bowl.
+Reserve 1 tablespoon bacon drippings in a large bowl.

-- 4. Have ready a bowl of ice water.
+- 4. Have ready a bowl filled halfway with ice water.
 Bring a saucepan of lightly salted water to a boil over medium-high heat.
 Add the fresh peas and boil for 30 seconds.
 Scoop out the peas with a slotted spoon and plunge them into the ice water.
 Repeat with the snap peas.
 When cooled completely, drain the peas and snap peas well.

 Pea, Bacon, and Pecorino Cheese Salad Recipe © 2008 Cathy Mantuano and Tony Mantuano.
 Photo © 2008 Jeff Kauck.
 All rights reserved.